karakanb/blog/_posts/2020-10-12-pihole-on-raspberry-using-pi-docker-and-docker-compose.md

 ssh pi@raspberrypi.local
 ```

-In case you are prompted with a password for this connection, the default password is raspberry.
+In case you are prompted with a password for this connection, the default password is `raspberry`.

 If you are on a Windows machine, it might not be that simple to run SSH through the default Windows terminal, so I suggest using [PuTTY](https://www.putty.org/) for this use-case.
 The ways to connect your Raspberry Pi through SSH for different operating systems are also [covered in the official docs](https://www.raspberrypi.org/documentation/remote-access/ssh/), so make sure to go through them if you are unable to SSH into your Pi.
 This is also the point where you should figure out what terminal setup to use on your primary computer because the rest of the guide will assume that you are able to run commands like docker ps on your primary computer’s terminal.
 I am using macOS, but the process should be similar in any other common terminal.